allegro/bigflow/docs/tutorial.md

 Message to print on PROD
 ```

-Run the workflow with default config, which happened to be `dev` config:
+Run the workflow with the default config, which happened to be `dev` config:

 ```shell
 bigflow run --workflow hello_config_workflow